microsoft/vscode-docs/docs/extensions/themes-snippets-colorizers.md

 ---
 # Themes, Snippets and Colorizers

 Custom color and icons themes, snippets and language syntax colorizers bring an editor to life.
-There are lots of existing TextMate customization files available and VS Code lets you easily package and reuse these.
+There are lots of existing TextMate customization files available and Visual Studio Code lets you easily package and reuse these.
 You can directly use `.tmTheme`, `.tmSnippets`, and `.tmLanguage` files in your extensions and share them in the extension [Marketplace](https://marketplace.visualstudio.com/VSCode).
 This topic describes how to reuse TextMate files as well as create and share your own themes, snippets and colorizers.

 ## Adding a new Color Theme